The Complete Industrial Guide to Horizontal Directional Drilling

 Soils that contain a high percentage of gravel or cobbled rock also pose problems.
 Dense gravel makes it difficult to steer.
-The hole can become unstable, and inadvertent drilling fluid return is a higher risk.
+The hole can become unstable, and inadvertent fluid return is a higher risk.

-For HDD pipeline installations, the pipe can be made from one of several different materials.
+For pipeline installations, the pipe can be made from one of several different materials.
 The pipe needs to withstand the drilling machine pulling it through the hole.
 Steel, ductile iron, PVC, polyethylene, and polypropylene are some of the options.

 Using the Right HDD Equipment